 Want to keep track of the techniques you learn?
 We have just the thing.
 A technique tick-chart, with all the judo throws listed

 Click to download a handy check list of every judo throw.

 Feeling energetic?
 If you are, choose your favourite throws from the list below and attempt the Uchi-Komi Challenge.

 Use this menu to jump to different sections:

 The Complete GokyoBest Judo Throws Teaching TechniqueJudo Techniques for BeginnersAdvanced Judo Techniques67 Throws of Kodokan JudoJudo Groundwork TechniquesTechnique Teaching Resources

-The more waza you learn the better judoka you will be!
+The more judo throws you learn the better judoka you will be!

 At the beginning, don’t specialise.
 Aim to learn and understand as many techniques as you can.

 Always learn to throw both to the right (migi) and to the left (hidari).